A Gondola Ride In Venice Is A Trip Through History

 It is possible to board one of these at several points in the city, so if you see an advertisement for the opportunity to “skip the line” you should ignore it.
 This isn’t like the Doge’s Palace, the Gondolas are all over the city.

-Your gondolier will be dressed in a black and white striped shirt, black pants, closed shoes, and will often wear a straw hat.
-He will accompany you through a designated route, giving you the chance to see the best of Venice up close.
 Because of their training, gondoliers should be able to speak several languages, but mainly Italian and English.
 Admire the perfectly preserved architecture as you drift along the water channels, and while your gondolier might sing for you, he isn’t required to, but if he does, don’t forget to factor that into the tip!

-How Much Is A Gondola Ride In Venice
+How Much Is A Gondola Ride In Venice?

 The price of the traditional gondola ride is between 80€ and 100€ for a private ride (i.e. only you) during the day and lasting 30 minutes.
 The prices of night tours instead start from 100€.

-How Many People Fit In A Gondola?
+How Many People Can Fit In A Gondola?

 If you are looking to save a little money, you can share a gondola ride with other people and the price drops drastically to around 25€ per person.
 You can comfortably fit up to 6 people in a gondola.